All Episodes

 You got this Hernandez kid.

-I don't know if he did it or not.
+I don't know if he did it or not, but these guys matter to these kids.

-And we see it every evening on the news in New Orleans.
+And we see it every evening on the news in New Orleans, every evening on the news.

-Okay, what I knew what are you where where are you going with this?
+Okay, where are you going with this?

-We need to get rid of guns?
+We need to get rid of guns.

-What what what do we need to do?
+What do we need to do?

 Are you trying to say something that you're afraid to say?

-Uh uh no, I'm not afraid to say anything.
+No, I'm not afraid to say anything.

 Believe me, you can ask my kids.

-Because you started up by saying that Tony Dungy said that the problem with all this is that these young NFL players are coming from upbringings and neighborhoods or whatever from a culture that's oriented around guns.
+Because you started out by saying that Tony Dungy said that the problem with all this is that these young NFL players are coming from upbringings and neighborhoods or whatever from a culture that's oriented around guns.

-Yeah, that was his commentary back when Bob Costus was talking about the gun issue back when, you know, during the season when he gave his little chat on guns during an NFL broadcast.
+Yeah, that was his commentary back when Bob Costas was talking about the gun issue back when, you know, during the season when he gave his little chat on guns during an NFL broadcast.

 Later that week, or within that time span, they were interviewing Dungy, and he was saying that it exists, it's there.